-King's College Hospital is committed to continuously improving the quality and range of services provided and welcomes any comments or suggestions from users.
+Synnovis is committed to continuously improving the quality and range of services provided and welcomes any comments or suggestions from users.
 Please contact the Laboratory or Quality Manager in the first instance regarding complaints and suggestions.

 Complaints are managed via our Quality Management System and we always strive to provide a satisfactory response to any complaint.
-The complaints procedure is available from the laboratory or quality manager.
+The complaints procedure is available from the Laboratory or Quality Manager.